-Yamada Naoki is a modern anime auteur.
+Yamada Naoko is a modern anime auteur.
 She started at Kyoto Animation, where she became one of the youngest directors in its history, helming TV series including K-On and Tamako Market, and movies including Tamako Love Story, Koe no Katachi (A Silent Voice), and Liz to Aoi Tori (Liz and the Blue Bird).
 In 2020, she went out on her own and directed several projects for Science Saru, including the TV series Heike Monogatari and the newly released movie The Colors Within.
 She's not yet 40.

 Garden of Remembrance is an anime short just released in Japan.
 There is no dialog, just music and one song.
 The plot is abstract.
 Summarizing the program at the Annecy Film Festival, "In an untidy room, strewn with empty beer tins, empty wine bottles, and a half-empty glass of whisky, a girl is getting up and preparing herself for her day.
 YOUR morning starts.